DariaHordiienko/python-team-project----24-1-Hordiienko-Horova/README.md

 * keyword search.

 _Launch instructions:_
+1. Clone repository.
+2. Start program by python src/main.py (check if you have Python on your computer).
+3. Follow the text prompts in the console menu to add, view, search, or delete tasks.

 _Roles:_
 * Viktoriia Horova (Team Lead / Integrator) - responsible for the user interface and basic structure of the project;